Highly symmetric 2-plane fields on 5-manifolds and 5-dimensional Heisenberg group holonomy: Some special -plane fields on -manifolds

+so in this case $\dim \mfaut(D_I) = 6$.
+Directly checking verifies Cartan's claim \cite[Subsection 44]{Cartan1910} that for constant $I$ the symmetry algebra is solvable, and that the same is true for nonconstant $I$.

-\begin{remark} For all smooth functions $I$, the symmetry algebra $\mfaut(D_I)$ contains the rank-$2$ subalgebra $\ab{\partial_z, y \partial_y + p \partial_p + q \partial_q + 2 z \partial_z}$, but for general $I$ it is difficult to identify the other symmetries explicitly.
-With computer assistance one can identify for constant $I$ an explicit basis for the full rank-$7$ symmetry algebra, but any such basis is surprisingly complicated, so we do not give one here. \end{remark}
+\begin{remark} For all smooth functions $I$, the symmetry algebra $\mfaut(D_I)$ contains the $2$-dimensional subalgebra $\ab{\partial_z, y \partial_y + p \partial_p + q \partial_q + 2 z \partial_z}$, but for general $I$ it is difficult to identify the other symmetries explicitly.
+With computer assistance one can identify for constant $I$ an explicit basis for the full $7$-dimensional symmetry algebra, but any such basis is surprisingly complicated, so we do not give one here. \end{remark}

-Nurowski's formula for a representative $g_F$ of the conformal structure $c_F$ induced by the $2$-plane field $D_F$ specializes dramatically for the functions $F_I$: Evaluating it gives the representative metric
+Nurowski's formula for a representative $g_F$ of the conformal structure $c_F$ induced by the $2$-plane field $D_F$ specializes dramatically for the functions $F_I$: Evaluating it (and rescaling by a constant for convenience) gives the representative metric